kaushik-anand/Tic-Tac-Toe/README.md

-Here's the README file formatted nicely with sections for screenshots:

 Tic Tac Toe Game
 Welcome to the Tic Tac Toe Game project!
 This repository contains a simple yet engaging implementation of the classic Tic Tac Toe game using JavaScript.